Neural Stem cells therapy for Parkinson Disease

 Neural Stem Cell Treatment for Parkinson’s Disease [PD]

-Parkinson’s disease or “PD” is a neurodegenerative disorder of the central nervous system.
+Parkinson’s disease, or “PD,” is a neurodegenerative disorder of the central nervous system.
 PD is predominantly diagnosed in elderly patients, but 5% of cases happen to patients less than 40 years old.
 Parkinson’s disease affects more than 6.1 million people worldwide, and patients diagnosed with primary parkinsonism can be characterized by non-motor and motor symptoms.

 Breakthrough Therapy for Parkinson’s with Stem Cells

-What are common symptoms of Parkinson’s Disease (PD)?
+Common symptoms of Parkinson’s Disease (PD)

 The disruptions caused in motor control often include: